 - Seeking damages for any losses caused by the partner’s breach of duties.
 The losses may include the loss of revenue from key clients who have been solicited and recruitment costs in hiring employees or partners to replace the those who have been enticed away to the hiring firm.

 - Activating any right of forfeiture and set-off against balances owed by the firm to the partner and seeking clawback of any remuneration paid to the partner in respect of any period during which they were in breach of their fiduciary obligations to the firm.

 - Exercising the power of expulsion against the partner for breach of their duties (where such power is provided for in the firm’s partnership or LLP agreement).

 - Seeking damages from the hiring firm for conspiracy or procuring or inducing a breach of duties by the departing partner.

 Regulated firms (such as law firms) should also consider whether the firm has any reporting obligations to clients or their regulator in relation to any wrongdoing by the departing partner (e.g., the unauthorised disclosure of client confidential information).

 References in this news alert to “partners” means a partner in a general partnership or a member of a limited liability partnership.

-If you are a partnership or LLP and are concerned about a potential partner departure or team move, or would like to discuss the protections that you can include in your partnership or LLP agreement to mitigate against partner departures, please get in touch with Zulon Begum, David Fisher or Wendy Chung for specific guidance on the legal issues and risks applicable to your circumstances.
+If you are a partnership or LLP and are concerned about a potential partner departure or team move, or would like to discuss the protections that you can include in your partnership or LLP agreement to mitigate against partner departures, please get in touch with Zulon Begum or David Fisher for specific guidance on the legal issues and risks applicable to your circumstances.